 Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

-Whether you’re searching for information about ag lime for chicken coop maintenance, wondering if Waukesha barn lime is safe for chickens, or trying to understand the difference between pelletized and powdered lime, this guide covers everything you need to know to use lime in chicken coops safely.
+Whether you are searching for information about ag lime for chicken coop maintenance, wondering if Waukesha barn lime is safe for chickens, or trying to understand the difference between pelletized and powdered lime, this guide covers everything you need to know to use lime in chicken coops safely.
 This complete guide will walk you through everything, from choosing the right product to expert-approved methods for odor and moisture control that actually work.

 Key Facts for Safe Use of Barn Lime in Chicken Coop

-• Use only agricultural/garden (barn) lime — calcium carbonate (CaCO3) — under bedding; never hydrated/quicklime (NIOSH/OSHA, Mississippi State University Extension).
+• Use only agricultural/garden (barn) lime — calcium carbonate (CaCO₃) — under bedding; never hydrated/quicklime (NIOSH/OSHA, Mississippi State University Extension)

-• There is no scientific support for lime as a snake repellent; extensions advise exclusion (hardware cloth) and habitat management (MSU Extension, Utah State University Extension).
+• There is no scientific support for lime as a snake repellent; extensions advise exclusion (hardware cloth) and habitat management (MSU Extension, Utah State University Extension)

 Quick Answer: The Safety First Rule

-The quick answer: Yes, you can use barn lime in a chicken coop, but only agricultural/garden “barn lime” (calcium carbonate).
-Sprinkle it sparingly on the bare floor under the bedding to help dry damp spots and reduce general odors by drying.
-Note: Agricultural (barn) lime is not recommended as a litter treatment in poultry houses because it raises litter pH and can increase ammonia release; if used in a backyard coop, apply only as a light drying layer under bedding and never when ammonia is present.
+Important Note: Agricultural (barn) lime is not recommended as a litter treatment in poultry houses because it raises litter pH and can increase ammonia release.
+If used in a backyard coop, apply only as a light drying layer under bedding and never when ammonia is present.

 Never use hydrated lime in chicken coop areas, as it is highly caustic and will burn your chickens’ sensitive skin and respiratory systems.
 For controlling strong ammonia smells, focus on improving ventilation and consider proven litter acidifiers instead of barn lime.